-Are you searching for a way to end the school year with a big project that students will remember for years to come?
+Are you searching for a big classroom project that students will remember for years to come?
 Try this hands-on science activity from Heather, a 5th Grade teacher, in Narvon, PA.
-It is perfect for differentiated learning and gives students that hands-on, artistic aspect that helps them thrive.
+It is perfect for differentiated learning and gives students a hands-on approach that helps them thrive.

 This year, we did ocean animals.
 We turned our room into a giant aquarium.
 We divided it into “tanks” by hanging sheets from the ceiling and using our chairs as “guard rails” in the front of the “tanks.”
 Each tank represented a different ocean zone (great assessment opportunity for their knowledge of who lives where!), and the students were grouped according to where their particular animal lives.
 That is where the fun begins.